sihyun-yu/Ogogada/Reports/DP4/ogogada.md

 - Home

 ![](./Images/prototype2.png)
 The user can check their level and choose to play at certain level.
-This is of level 4
+This is page of level 4

 ![](./Images/prototype10.png)
-The second picture is of level 5.
+The second picture is page of level 5.

 - (Task 1) Watch the guide (History List) of how to use POS (using Gifticon at the situation).